BasketBall27/triops/README.md

 #### **TligPac Configuration**

-TligPac relies on the `tligpac.json` with python3 or `tligpac.toml` with tomlq configuration file, utilized when executing `$ install` without arguments.
+TligPac relies on the `tligpac.json` or `tligpac.toml` with tomlq configuration file, utilized when executing `$ install` without arguments.

 ##### **`tligpac.toml` Structure:**
 ```toml